Best iPhone external microphones for video iMore 2022

 If you're looking for an iPhone external microphone, look no further.
 Why trust us?
 We're a company made up of tech experts worldwide, and we have lots of experience with the best accessories for Apple devices.
 For podcasting, great audio for video, and more, we need the best and most convenient mics around.
 Which one you choose will depend on your specific needs, but we like the RØDE VideoMic Me-L the best overall.

-- Best Overall: RØDE VideoMic Me-L
+- Best overall: RØDE VideoMic Me-L Microphone

-- Best Value: PoP Voice Lavalier Microphone
+- Best value: PoP Voice Lavalier Microphone

-- Best Lavalier: PowerDeWise Lavalier Lapel Microphone
+- Best lavalier: PowerDeWise Lavalier Lapel Microphone

-- Best for Interviews: Shure MV88 Digital Microphone
+- Best for interviews: Shure MV88 Digital Microphone

-- Most Flexible: Movo VXR10 Universal Cardioid Condenser Video Microphone
+- Most flexible: Movo VXR10 Universal Cardioid Condenser Video Microphone

-Best Overall: RØDE VideoMic Me-L
+Best overall: RØDE VideoMic Me-L

 The RØDE VideoMic Me-L is a high-quality directional microphone that doesn't require a battery and effortlessly plugs into your iPhone via the Lightning port.
 The durable aluminum body makes it perfect for taking on adventures like camping and traveling.
-At the same time, the small and portable design means you can pop it in your bag without any hassle.
+At the same time, the small and portable design means you can pop it into your bag without any hassle.
 The RØDE VideoMic Me-L can be paired with a fuzzy windscreen to keep the recorded audio as crystal clear as possible, which is why it's the best iPhone external microphone.